 14.3.2.
 The pause function shall be located so that it is operable by the driver in a normal seating position.

 14.3.3.
 In the case when the pause function is activated, the suspension of reverse warning sound has to be indicated clearly to the driver.

 14.3.4.
-The reverse warning device shall be reactivated to “Normal Level” when the vehicle is re-started following each vehicle turn-off.
+The pause switch shall be deactivated when the vehicle is re-started following each vehicle turn-off.

 14.3.5.
 Owner’s manual information